thtmexicnkid/elastic-dnd/README.md

 PUT dnd-notes-player2
 PUT dnd-notes-transcribed
 ```
-* Navigate to [Data Views](http://localhost:5601/app/management/kibana/dataViews) and create one for each player, one for the audio transcription notes, and one to view all at the same time.
+* Navigate to [Data Views](http://localhost:5601/app/management/kibana/dataViews) and create one for each player, one for the audio transcription notes, and one to view all at the same time
   * Name: Player 1's Notes, Audio Transcription Notes, All Notes, etc.
   * Index Pattern: dnd-notes-player1, dnd-notes-transcribed, dnd-notes-*

 # Viewing Your Notes
-* Navigate to [Discover](http://localhost:5601/app/discover) -- select your Data View at the top left and your timeframe at the top right.
+* Navigate to [Discover](http://localhost:5601/app/discover) -- select your Data View at the top left and your timeframe at the top right
-* Check out this [documentation](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) to learn how to search.
+* Check out this [documentation](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) to learn how to search